What Cooks Do

 - Cook, hold, and store food or food ingredients

-Large restaurants and food service establishments tend to have varied menus and large kitchen staffs.
-Teams of restaurant cooks, sometimes called assistant or line cooks, work at assigned stations equipped with the necessary types of stoves, grills, pans, and ingredients.
+Large restaurants and food service establishments often have varied menus and large kitchen staffs.
+Teams of restaurant cooks, sometimes called assistant cooks or line cooks, work at assigned stations equipped with the necessary types of stoves, grills, pans, and ingredients.

 Job titles often reflect the principal ingredient cooks prepare or the type of cooking they do—vegetable cook, fry cook, or grill cook, for example.
-Cooks usually work under the direction or supervision of chefs, head cooks, or food service managers.
-For more information on these occupations, see the profiles on chefs and head cooks and food service managers.
+Cooks usually work under the direction of chefs, head cooks, or food service managers.

-The responsibilities of cooks vary depending on where they work, the size of the facility, and the complexity and level of service offered.
+The responsibilities of cooks vary with the place at which they work, the size of the facility, and the complexity and level of service offered.

 Institution and cafeteria cooks work in the kitchens of schools, cafeterias, businesses, hospitals, and other institutions.
 For each meal, they prepare a large quantity of a limited number of entrees, vegetables, and desserts, according to preset menus.
-Because meals generally are prepared in advance, cooks seldom prepare special orders.
+Because meals are usually prepared in advance, cooks seldom take special orders.

 Short-order cooks prepare foods in restaurants and coffee shops that emphasize fast service and quick food preparation.
 They usually prepare sandwiches, fry eggs, and cook french fries, often working on several orders at the same time.

-Private household cooks plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
+Private household cooks and personal chefs plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
 They order groceries and supplies, clean the kitchen, and wash dishes and utensils.
 They also may cater parties, holiday meals, luncheons, and other social events.
-Most private household chefs typically work for one full-time client.
+Private household cooks typically work for one full-time client.
+Some private household cooks and personal chefs are self-employed or employed by a private cooking company, regularly making meals for clients.